 A month of work, three hours of work

-Over 6,000 SKUs of product data migrated between two inventory systems across two Google Meets.
+Over 6,000 SKUs of product data migrated between two inventory systems in about three hours.

 A friend of mine mentioned over a coffee that a British e-commerce business he invests in was stuck migrating years of product data into a new inventory system.
 Their internal estimate was about a month.
 I told him I'd take a look.
-We did it in about three hours, across two Google Meets.
+We did it in about three hours.

-How I did it: I taught my Claude to do the work.
-I was the teacher of the Claude, the business owner was the subject-matter expert, and we worked together live over Google Meets to teach the Claude what needed to be done.
+I taught my Claude to do the work.
+I was the teacher of the Claude, the operations manager was the subject-matter expert, and in two hours we taught the Claude what needed to be done.
 Then the Claude did it.

 (People always ask me what "teaching the Claude" means.
 It means getting Claude to acquire the know-how and the judgment to do the work — not just running it once, but building up what it knows until it can carry the task the next time too.
 This engagement was a classic example.)